 Queenstown is New Zealand's "adventure capital," where you can bungee jump, climb into a giant zorb, take a luge ride, or parasail over Lake Wakatipu.
 Of course, it is overrun with tourists from all over the world.
 To get there from Wanaka, we hiked the Motatupu Track to an abandoned mining settlement called Macetown, then walked a full day through sprawling suburbs to reach the city center.
-It was, by far, the largest city we visited along the TA on the South Island.
+Queenstown was, by far, the largest ‘trail town' on the South Island.

-Macetown might have been slightly eerie, but we passed through on a weekend and giant car-camping tents were tucked into every patch of trees.
-We hopped on the 4WD road down to Arrowtown and free camped along the side of the road.
+Macetown might have been slightly eerie had we not passed through on a weekend when giant car-camping tents were tucked into every patch of trees.
+We hopped on the 4WD road down to Arrowtown and joined in the weekend spirit by free camping along the side of the road.

 Arrowtown marks the beginning of the Queenstown suburbs.
 From there, we followed wide gravel bike trails through golf courses and gated communities, then turned onto side roads which turned into highways.
 We even visited the oh-so-scenic Frankton water treatment plant.
 Lucky us.

 Joking aside, though, we did get some pretty rad views from the road.
 The Remarkables towered to the east and the city itself is nestled along the western banks of Lake Wakatipu.
-The walk into Queenstown was also greatly improved by a quick stop for pies at Pac 'n Save (the Costco of New Zealand) and also by a little craft brewery, Altitude Brewing, that had just barely opened up next to the trail.
+The walk into Queenstown was greatly improved by a quick stop for pies at Pac 'n Save (basically, the Costco of New Zealand) and by the perfectly located Altitude Brewing taproom.

 Once we made it to the city center, our first stop was, naturally, more food.
 We hopped in line to try out the "best burger in the world" at Fergburger.
 Obviously, we also stayed for gelato at Mrs. Ferg, next door.